anniehedgpeth/ci-build-talk/outline.md

   B. When we got a new Chef server, we had to start uploading our cookbooks to it.
 With Jenkins "Shared Libraries" it was as simple as modifying one place.

+For next week 4/9:
+- think about outline
+- think about main points to highlight
+- think about demo